BIG-RAT/jamfcpr/README.md

 ## History

+- 2021-0618 v3.0.0:  Add support for using AWS (non-JCDS) as a source package distribution server.
+Allow up to 3 simultaneous uploads.
+Present different icons to identify missing packages or non-matching checksums between source and destination.
+Correct issue where JCDS was not identified is SSO was enabled and Replicate was clicked before Compare.
+Preserve display name while copying.

-- 2021-06-306 v2.2.0:  Added ability to sort by Name or Size.
+- 2021-06-06 v2.2.0:  Added ability to sort by Name or Size.
 Added check for destination JCDS being the principal distribution point, and warn if not.

 - 2021-05-31 v2.1.2:  Tracking down miscellaneous hiccups.
 Add visual indication for packages with non-matching checksums (JCDS to JCDS only).